jbhopkins/bioxtasraw/docs/source/videos.rst

 ---------------------

 Every section of the RAW tutorial has an associated tutorial video.
 These can be found in the appropriate section.
-A playlist of all the vides is available:
+A playlist of all the videos is available:

 .. raw:: html